C4E5G3/pages_bazClearances/content/en/_index.md

 {{< brick_intro >}}
 # Your Trusted Local Team
-If you are looking for a reliable property clearance service in and around Bournemouth, here at Baz's Clearances we merit your consideration.
+If you are looking for a reliable property clearance service in Dorset, here at Baz's Clearances we merit your consideration.
 We are available on **07793 251 677** all reasonable hours.
 We are a small, well-accredited local team who are reliable, trustworthy and efficient.
 Follow this [LINK](https://bazclearance.co.uk/feedback/) to check our reputaton on our Feedback page.

 {{< button "Get in touch" "/get-in-touch/" >}}